John McIntosh (farmer)

 John McIntosh (August 15, 1777 - c.
 1845) was a Scottish-Canadian farmer and fruit breeder, credited with discovering the McIntosh Red apple.
 Through the apple, his surname is the eponym of the Macintosh (or Mac) computers and operating systems by Apple Inc.

 Early life

-John McIntosh was born in Mohawk Valley near Harpersfield in the Province of New York in 1777, the son of Alexander McInshosh and Janet Mutrie, Scottish immigrants, loyalist during the American Revolution.
+John McIntosh was born in Mohawk Valley near Harpersfield in the Province of New York in 1777, the son of Alexander McIntosh and Janet Mutrie, Scottish immigrants, loyalist during the American Revolution.
 McIntosh emigrated to Upper Canada sometime between 1795 and 1801 and settled in Matilda Township, now part of South Dundas Township.
 He married Hannah Doran on 19 April 1801, in South Dundas, Stormont Dundas and Glengarry, Ontario, Canada.
 They were the parents of at least 7 sons and 6 daughters.
 His four sons, David, Charles, Allan, and John served with the Dundas County Militia during the Upper Canada Rebellion, fighting at the Battle of the Windmill in 1838.
 His son Allan would continue growing the apples and expanded the orchards.